stat545ubc-2022/assignment-b1-and-b2-czz1997/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# groupByCols
+# percentageByGroup

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of groupByCols is to summarize the percentage of rows that satisfies given condition(s) by group
+The goal of percentageByGroup is to summarize the percentage of rows that satisfies given condition(s) by group

 ## Installation

-You can install the development version of groupByCols like so:
+You can install the development version of percentageByGroup like so:

 ``` r
 # install.packages("devtools")